 This chair has a wonderful patina.
 It has retained most of the dark lacquer finish but shows evidence of wear, especially on the bottom front stretcher, which acts as a footrest.
 Footrests are necessary in northern part of China to keep the sitter’s feet from the cold and dampness of the immediate floor level.

-Excellent workmanship matched with uniformly high quality material no doubt account for the fact that this ancient piece survived in excellent condition.
-It is not only well-made, it is a very comfortable chair because it is well-balanced.
+Excellent workmanship matched with uniformly high-quality material no doubt account for the fact that this ancient piece survived in excellent condition.
+It is not only well-made but is also a very comfortable chair because it is well-balanced.